kaiuri/nvim-juliana/README.md

 If any language is being poorly supported, please make a new issue attached with an image of how that language looks on Sublime-Text.

 If a plugin you use isn't rightly supported, please, make a new issue attached with a link to said plugin and I'll do my best to support it.

+## Pull Requests

+Use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) style for your commits, that's basically it.